-SDRAM CAS Latency
+SDRAM CAS# Latency

 This option determines the CAS latency time parameter of SDRAM.
 The settings are 2 clks or 3 clks.
+Under 66MHz CPU bus, set this option to either 2 or 3 but for 100MHz CPU, it is recommended that this be set to 3.